 Construction management is about overseeing everything involved in a construction project, whether it's residential, commercial or industrial.
-You may be responsible for managing an entire project or just parts of it, including coordinating and scheduling all phases, plus managing subcontractors like plumbers, electricians and more.
+You may be responsible for managing an entire project or just parts of it, including coordinating and scheduling all phases, plus managing subcontractors such as plumbers, electricians and more.

-With the Building/Construction Site Management program at Aims, you’ll be prepared to enter the workforce in a wide range of technical occupations with the skills and knowledge you’ll need.
+With the Building/Construction Site Management program at Aims, you’ll be prepared to enter the workforce in a wide range of technical occupations with the necessary skills and knowledge.

 Earn your associate of applied science degree in two years and start your career right after graduation, or you can transfer to a four-year university.
 Or, choose a certificate and graduate after just two semesters.

 The Construction Management program works closely with the Aims Engineering Technology: Computer Aided Drafting program in the area of building information modeling and information management.

 Check out the essential skills guide, which lists commonly encountered qualities and skills typically necessary to be succeed in a particular program or area of interest.